AlexiaDelorme/project-spacex/README.md

 # UX

 **Project definition**
-- “SpaceX" is the first ever travel agency that organizes trips in space with multiple destinations in close collaboration with aerospace entities and governments.
+- “SpaceX" is the first ever travel agency that organizes trips to space with multiple destinations in close collaboration with aerospace entities and governments.
 - The purpose of this web app is to provide customers who would like to travel to space with an online platform where they can book for their very first trip to space.
 - Users can browse for all the trips that are offered by the space travel agency.
-- Different types of trips are offered according to the clients type.
+- Different types of trips are offered according to the type of client.

 **Project stakeholders**
 - Individuals – the agency offers recreational space travels for individuals.